taciogt/medium-examples/wip-go-data-pipelines/post.md

 #### Page quantity

-In addition to this method, it is also useful (maybe even necessary) to have a method responsible for knowing the total amount of data that can be retrieved.
+In addition to this method, it is also useful (maybe even necessary) to have a method responsible for knowing the total quantity of data that can be retrieved.
 Something like:

 ```go